nrzaman/take-home-assessment-2025/README.md

 ### Testing

+Both backend and frontend tests can be run together by running `./runTests.sh` from the parent directory of the cloned repository.
+If you choose to do this, please first follow Step 2 of under the Backend section below.

+Otherwise, tests can be run separately by following the below steps.

+#### Backend
 1. Open a Terminal window and navigate to the parent directory of the cloned repository and into `src/api`.
-2. Run `export PYTHONPATH=/path/to/src/api`.
+2. (First time only) Run `export PYTHONPATH=/path/to/src/api`.
 Otherwise, the test file will not recognize `route.py` as the primary backend app for the unit tests.
 3. Run `pytest` in `src/api`

+#### Frontend
+1. Open a Terminal window and navigate to the parent directory of the cloned repository.
+2. Run `npm test`

 ### Debugging